 Since we all know beauty comes from within, your dietary habits are at the forefront of collagen production.
-This includes eating lots of antioxidants, which neutralize free radicals that would otherwise cause oxidative stress in the skin.
+This includes regularly eating foods rich in antioxidants, which neutralize free radicals that would otherwise cause oxidative stress in the skin.
 Otherwise, without enough antioxidants in the body, oxidative stress can lead to collagen degradation and wrinkle formation.

-To make sure you're getting enough antioxidants, aim to eat a rainbow of whole fruits and vegetables.
+To make sure you're getting enough antioxidants, aim to eat a rainbow of whole fruits, vegetables, legumes, herbs, nuts, and seeds.
 (The more colorful your plate—the better.)
 Produce high in vitamin C—like red bell peppers, broccoli, and oranges—are especially important.
-In addition to being a powerful antioxidant, "Vitamin C is a necessary cofactor in collagen synthesis," says Brittany Modell, M.S., R.D., CDN.
-It's required by specific enzymes involved in collagen formation.
-Without enough vitamin C, the enzymes can't do their thing, leading to accelerated collagen breakdown.
+In addition to being a powerful antioxidant, "Vitamin C is a necessary cofactor in collagen synthesis,"* says Brittany Modell, M.S., R.D., CDN.
+This essential nutrient is actually required by specific enzymes involved in collagen formation on the daily.* Without enough vitamin C, the enzymes can't do their thing, leading to accelerated collagen breakdown.*

 Add egg whites to your dietary rotation, as they are rich in proline, one of the most prevalent amino acids in collagen, says Modell.
-(This is not to say you can't eat the whole egg, if you so choose, but the egg white is where you find proline specifically.)
-Proline is necessary for its synthesis, strength, and structure.
-Specifically, the cyclic construction of proline plays a major role in the toughness of collagen molecules.
+(This is not to say you can't eat the whole egg, if you so choose, but the egg white is where you'll find concentrated proline.)
+Proline is necessary for collagen synthesis, strength, and structure.
+Specifically, the cyclic construction of proline plays a major role in the structural toughness of collagen molecules.

 In addition to egg whites, foods like salmon, barley, and wheat are especially high in proline.
 Eggs and salmon for breakfast, anyone?

 Cutting back on refined carbs is also a wise move.
 In the body, "refined carbohydrates are quickly metabolized to sugar," explains Monica Auslander Moreno, M.S., R.D., LDN, nutrition consultant for RSP Nutrition.
 Sugar then damages the bonds between collagen fibers, making them difficult to repair.
 This process creates advanced glycation end products, or AGEs, which coincidentally contribute to premature skin aging.
 It happens even faster when the body's blood sugar levels are elevated over the long term.